broadinstitute/seqr/deploy/LOCAL_INSTALL_HELM.md

           key: clingen_allele_registry_password
 ```

-## Using the Load Data Interface to load VCF Callsets
+## Using the Load Data page to load VCF Callsets
-- Copy your vcf into the directory the loading datasets directory, `/var/seqr/seqr-loading-temp/`.
-You should see something your vcf present:
+- Copy your vcf into the loading datasets directory on the node running your kubernetes cluster (`/var/seqr/seqr-loading-temp/`).
+You should see your vcf present when listing files:
 ```
 ls -h /var/seqr/seqr-loading-temp/
 loading_pipeline_queue  test.vcf.gz